Emmotes/ic_spoilers/docs/gromma.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Unknown** (Guess)
-> Gromma increases the damage of "Neutral" Champions (on the Good/Evil axis) by 5% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100.
+> Gromma increases the damage of Neutral Champions (on the Good/Evil axis) by 5% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>